There’s no shortage of mini golf or putt putt courses in the Great Smoky Mountains. Sometimes, it can be hard to know which one to choose.

 3. The Track

 The Track in Pigeon Forge is a multi-level family fun center that features arcade games, bumper cars and of course, mini golf.

 Golfers of all ages can enjoy jungle tunnels, waterfalls and tunnels throughout the putt putt course.

 The Track is a great option if the family is in the mood for additional family activities like arcade games or go-karts.

 It is a chain with a handful of locations across the Southeast.
 The only downside to The Track, in my opinion, is its point system.

 Guests buy point cards to use as money.
 A round of mini golf is usually about 12 points.

 The Track is located at 2575 Parkway in Pigeon Forge.
 To learn more, visit their website.

 2. Toy Box Mini Golf

-Toy Box Mini Golf holds the title for the world’s first toy-themed mini golf.
+Toy Box Mini Golf holds the title of the world’s first toy-themed mini golf.
 The outdoor course has 18 holes set in a giant toy wonderland.
 And of course, there is a toy store.